Hardest Countries to get a Visa from

 You can only travel to Turkmenistan if you are traveling with an approved tour or have hired your own personal tour guide and booked all of your hotels in advanced.
 An invitation letter is also to enter the country.

-I hope you’ve found this article on the hardest visas to get to be helpful.
-For more information, or for assistance with residency or a second passport, please contact us below by filling out the form, Thank you.
+I hope you’ve found this article on The Hardest Visas to Get, to be helpful.
+For more information, or for assistance with residency or a second passport, please contact us HERE.

 Like Our Articles?